hzdu/plugins_cdn/wp-content/plugins/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 1.9.8 - 08.31.2022 =
+* Made adjustment to the CSS Background Image styles to work with some changes in the latest version of our lazy loading library.
+* Fixed an issue that was preventing quotations from being stripped from background image URLs when prepping an inline background image for lazy loading.
+* Fixed an issue where delayed CSS was not loading properly when using individual JS delay.
+* Fixed an error that was being logged in some cases when checking for an active plugin in the JS class.

 = 1.9.7 - 08.30.2022 =
 * Made an adjustment to how inline background images are prepped to work with some changes in the latest version of our lazy loading library.